jinhyeonseo01/jinhyeonseo01/README.md

 ## Focus Areas

-- Client-side gameplay and systems programming
+- Game client development focused on gameplay and systems programming
-- Real-time rendering fundamentals and graphics optimization
+- Technical art workflows that bridge art and engineering
-- Engine-side development with Unity and Unreal Engine
+- Real-time rendering and graphics optimization (fundamentals)
-- Graphics API practice with OpenGL and DirectX 12
+- Graphics API practice with OpenGL and DirectX 12 (fundamentals)

 ## Languages and Tools